 III.
 Initial Review Panel (IRP)

-A. As soon as reasonably possible, the IRP convenes by videoconference or telephonic means to determine whether or not ACPE has jurisdiction over the person/entity named and allegations.
+A. As soon as reasonably possible, but no later than 15 days, the IRP convenes by videoconference or telephonic means to determine whether or not ACPE has jurisdiction over the person/entity named and allegations.
 Jurisdiction requires:

 - the complaint alleges a violation which if it occurred would violate ACPE Standards or Commission process and/or the ACPE Code of Professional Ethics

 - the alleged violation occurred in a context and during a time the person/entity was subject to the Commission’s processes or standards, and

 - the complaint is filed within three months of the alleged event occasioning it or within three months of the completion of the Accreditation Commission/Accreditation process during which the alleged event occurred.
 In unusual circumstances, at the discretion of the IRP, these limits may be extended.

 If any of these criteria are not met, the complaint is dismissed for lack of jurisdiction.
 The complainant is notified by the Executive Director or designee.